-SCH, as servicer, collects the amounts due under the loans and transfers them to the treasury account no later than 24 hours after receipt.
-Its collections to the treasury account are held on behalf of the issuer with SCH.
+SCH, as servicer, collects the amounts due under the loans and transfers them to the treasury account no later than 24 hours after receiving them.
+Its collections to the treasury account are held with SCH on the issuer's behalf.
 This partially mitigates the potential risk of funds being commingled within the originator's accounts.

-The class D and E notes are dependent on the long-term rating on the servicer.
-If the servicer's rating is lower than that on the note, the ratings on the class D and E notes may be affected if the performance of the collateral and the credit enhancement for the class D and E notes at the time is insufficient.
+The class D and E notes depend on the servicer's long-term rating.
+If that rating falls below that on the notes, the rating on the class D and E notes may be affected if the performance of the collateral and the credit enhancement of the class D and E notes at the time is insufficient.